Website Feedback Button

 • Other natural or manmade factors affecting its continued existence.

 All states contain species that are listed as endangered under the ESA.
 Some states are home to hundreds of endangered species.
-Alaska has relatively few species designed as endangered by NMFS and USFWS, with only 14 species currently listed as endangered.
+Alaska has relatively few species designated as endangered by NMFS and USFWS, with fewer than 15 species currently listed as endangered.
 Many species that are rare, endangered, or have been extirpated elsewhere in the United States are thriving in Alaska.
-Our geographical isolation, relatively recent growth in population, limited development, small agricultural industry, conservative laws on the introduction and importation of exotic animals, and a little luck, all contribute to this favorable condition.
+Our geographical isolation, relatively recent growth in population, limited development, small agricultural industry, conservative laws on the introduction and importation of exotic animals, and a little luck, all contribute to these relatively favorable conditions.

 The listing of a species as endangered makes it illegal to "take" (harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, collect, or attempt to do these things) that species.
 Federal agencies may be allowed limited take of species through interagency consultations with NMFS or USFWS.
 Non-federal individuals, agencies, or organizations may be granted limited take through special permits with conservation plans.
 Adverse effects on listed species must be minimized, and in some cases conservation efforts are required to offset the take.